ibz0q/lovelace-bg-animation/README.md

 ### Offline support

-Although offline mode was a core feature.
-Backgrounds (packages) also need to load resources locally, and by default the plugin connects to this repos Github page.
+Offline mode was a core feature, however backgrounds (packages) too need to load resources locally for this to work.
+So the plugin by default is remote (connects to this repos Github page https://ibz0q.github.io/lovelace-bg-animation to download resources).

 You can override this by using the below.